Break in the weather helps contain a wildfire near South Dakota's second-biggest city

 Other wildfires were burning across the western U.S.

-In Northern California, there was no containment of a growing wildfire that forced hundreds of people to flee their homes in a remote mountain community.
+In Northern California, there was no containment of a growing wildfire that forced hundreds of people to flee their homes in the remote mountain community of Sierra Brooks, home to about 500 people.
 Authorities expanded evacuation orders Tuesday evening after strong winds pushed flames through dry brush and timber about 50 miles (80 kilometers) north of Lake Tahoe.
 The Bear Fire grew to more than 4.7 square miles (12.1 square kilometers) and sent up a plume of smoke visible about 25 miles (40 kilometers) away in Reno, Nevada.

 “You need to be prepared for that,” Harvey said at a news conference Tuesday.
 “These kind of events can happen on a year-round basis.
 There is no longer a defined fire season.”